Climate change and cities: Health impacts

 Climate change has been observed to have caused impact on human health and livelihoods in urban settings.
 Urbanization commonly occurs in cities with low and middle income communities that have high population density and a lack of understanding of how climate change, which degrades their environment, is affecting their health.
 Within urban settings, multiple climate and non-climate hazards impact cities which magnify the damages done to human health.
 For example, heatwaves have intensified in cities due to the combination of multiple factors adding to climate change.
-With heatwaves constantly increasing temperatures in cities, it has caused many illnesses such as heat stroke or heat cramps.
+With heatwaves constantly increasing temperatures in cities, it has caused many heat-related illnesses such as heat stroke or heat cramps.
 The rise of temperatures due to climate change have also changed the distribution of diseases from mosquitoes, causing a rising rate of infectious diseases.

 Alongside infectious diseases and heatwaves, climate change can create natural hazards such as floods, droughts, and storms due to rising sea levels.
+It also harms those even more who have COVID-19, asthma, illnesses, etc.

+Hospitals and other healthcare places are also a big contributor to climate change with them being responsible for 4-5% global carbon dioxide emissions.
+They are due to medications, such as asthma inhalers, anesthetic gasses, patient and staff transportation, electricity, HVAC, and waste management.

-It also harms those even more who have COVID-19, asthma, illnesses, etc. The impacts on human health in urban settings is more profound in economically and socially marginalized urban residents.
+The impacts on human health in urban settings is more profound in economically and socially marginalized urban residents.
+Low-income and remote populations are more vulnerable to physical hazards, undernutrition, diarrheal and other infectious diseases, and the health consequences of displacement.
+Urban neighborhoods burdened by heat islands and other climate change problems can also experience clusters of violence, amplifying intersecting vulnerabilities in these communities.